The 2 Native Wild Cats in Ohio

 From a side view, you will notice that a bobcat is slightly higher at the rump than at the shoulders.
 Bobcats and lynx have long hind legs in proportion to their forelegs.

 Bobcats have black-tufted ears.
-In other words, they have black tufts of hair that poke up top of the tip of the ears.
-They do have shorter ear tufts than their close relative, the Canada lynx.
+In other words, they have black tufts of hair that poke up on top of the tip of the ears.
+They have shorter ear tufts than their close relative, the Canada lynx.

-They also have a whiskered face that seems broader due to their long ruffled facial hair and whiskers.
+They also have a whiskered face that seems broader due to their long, ruffled facial hair and whiskers.
 Their eyes are yellow with round black pupils.

 What Do Bobcats Eat?